-We estimate the net proceeds to us from issuance and sale of shares of our common stock in this offering will be approximately \$ million, or approximately million if the underwriters exercise their option to purchase additional shares in full, based upon an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate the net proceeds to us from issuance and sale of shares of our common stock in this offering will be approximately \$171.7 million, or approximately \$198.2 million if the underwriters exercise their option to purchase additional shares in full, based upon the initial public offering price of \$19.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 The principal purposes of this offering are to increase our financial flexibility, create a public market for our common stock and facilitate our future access to the capital markets.
 We currently intend to use the net proceeds from this offering to hire additional sales and marketing personnel and expand marketing programs in the United States, Europe and Asia Pacific to promote the sales of Zephyr Valves, to fund product development and research and development activities, in accordance with the terms of the Loan and Security Agreement (Oxford Agreement) with Oxford Finance LLC (Oxford) and based on the amount drawn thereunder, to pay a success fee of \$1.9 million to Oxford on the closing of this offering and the remaining proceeds for working capital and general corporate purposes, including acquisitions or strategic investments in complementary businesses or technologies, although we do not currently have any plans for any such acquisitions or investments.
 These expectations are subject to change.
 See "Use of Proceeds" for additional information.